xsuite/xsuite/docs/singlepart.rst

 ========================

 In this sections we will discussed in some more detail the difference steps outlined in the example above.

 Getting the Xline machine model
 -------------------------------

 The first step to perform a tracking simulation consists in creating or importing the lattice description of a ring or a beam line.

-This is done with the Xline package, which allows:
+This is done with the Line class, which allows:

  - creating a lattice directly in python script
  - importing the lattice from a MAD-X model
  - importing the lattice from a set of Sixtrack input files (fort.2, fort.3, etc.)

 These three options will be briefly described in the following.